Raimon de Miraval

 Raimon de Miraval(h) (c.
 1135/1160 - c.
 1220) was a troubadour (fl.
 1180-1220) and, according to his vida, "a poor knight from Carcassonne who owned less than a quarter of the castle of Miraval."
 Favoured by Raymond VI of Toulouse, he was also later associated with Peter II of Aragon and Alfonso VIII of Castile.
 His senhal for Raymond VI was Audiart.

+Raimon served as the basis of the lyrical poetic skill imagined in Elias de Barjols' idealization of the courtly knight, which was a response to the Bertran de Born idealization called the domna soisseubuda/dompna soiseubuda (ideal lady).

 Raimon has been identified with a person of the same name who undersigned a charter of 1151, which led some to place his birth date as early as c.
 1135, while others reject the identification with the Raimon de Miraval of the charter and estimate his birth date at 1160 based on the height of his career c.
 1200.
 That Raimon owned only a quarter of his family's ancestral castle is an indication either of partible inheritance or clan structure.
 Miraval was captured by Simon de Montfort during the Albigensian Crusade.
 After the Battle of Muret in 1213 Raimon probably fled to Spain, after swearing never to sing again until he had regained his castle.